khanate-dev/react-native-starter/README.md

 Environment variables are securely shared with `dotenv-vault`.

-Create new vault: `yarn env:new`
+Create new vault: `pnpm env:new`

-Login to the vault: `yarn env:login`
+Login to the vault: `pnpm env:login`

-Open vault: `yarn env:open`
+Open vault: `pnpm env:open`

-Pull environment from vault: `yarn env:pull`
+Pull environment from vault: `pnpm env:pull`

-Push environment to vault: `yarn env:push`
+Push environment to vault: `pnpm env:push`